Can Popcorn Cause Stomach Problems? (And Other Popcorn Health Facts)

 What Are The Side Effects of Popcorn?

-You’ll see the side effects of popcorn mostly in those with underlying gut or stomach problems, such as colitis, Crohn’s disease, gastritis, IBS, or diverticulitis.
 That doesn’t mean people without those underlying conditions can’t have any side effects; it’s just more common.

 Common side effects from popcorn (depending on any pre-existing conditions) include inflammation, constipation, abdominal pain, gas, and bloating.